site24x7/plugins/jenkins_web/README.md

 		METRICs                                            DESCRIPTION

-		Total ActiveRequests                               The total number of requests that are currently active Total BadRequest                                   The total number of request with HTTP/400 status code Total Responsecode Created                         The total number of request with HTTP/201 status code Total Forbidden Responsecode                       The total number of request with HTTP/403 status code NoContent Responsecode                             The total number of request with HTTP/204 status code NotFound Responsecode                              The total number of request with HTTP/404 status code Unmodified Responsecode                            The total number of request with HTTP/304 status code Success Responsecpde                               The total number of request with HTTP/200 status code Non Informational Responsecode                     The total number of request with a non information status code ServerError Responsecode                           The total number of request with HTTP/500 status code Service Unavailable                                The total number of request with HTTP/503 status code Request Duration                                   Time taken to generate the corresponding code
+		total_activerequests                               The total number of requests that are currently active total_badrequest                                   The total number of request with HTTP/400 status code total_responsecode_created                         The total number of request with HTTP/201 status code total_forbidden_responsecode                       The total number of request with HTTP/403 status code noContent_responsecode                             The total number of request with HTTP/204 status code notFound_responsecode                              The total number of request with HTTP/404 status code unmodified_responsecode                            The total number of request with HTTP/304 status code success_responsecpde                               The total number of request with HTTP/200 status code non_informational_responsecode                     The total number of request with a non information status code servererror_responsecode                           The total number of request with HTTP/500 status code service_unavailable                                The total number of request with HTTP/503 status code request_duration                                   Time taken to generate the corresponding code